carvel-dev/carvel/site/content/blog/ytt-validations-preview.md

 `ytt` v0.41.0 will be released soon.
 When it does, grab yourself the latest.

-Then, to enable Validations, and start including validation rules in a copy of _your_ schema:
+Then, to enable Validations, start including validation rules in a copy of _your_ [Data Values Schema](how-to-write-schema.md):

 ```yaml
 #@data/values-schema